-Checkout on Instagram is similar, but with one key difference – the transaction takes place entirely within the Instagram app.
-When users interact with a callout to a product from a brand that participates in Checkout on Instagram, they enter their billing, shipping, and payment information directly in the Instagram app.
+Checkout on Instagram is similar, but with one key difference.
+The transaction takes place entirely within the Instagram app.
+Users interact with a callout to a product from a brand that participates in Checkout on Instagram.
+They enter their billing, shipping, and payment information directly in the Instagram app.
 All communication about the order takes place within the Instagram app.
-The user’s data is saved in the Instagram app so that future purchases from that brand – or any other brand participating in Checkout on Instagram – are faster.
+The user’s data is saved in the Instagram app.
+So the future purchases from that brand – or any other brand participating in Checkout on Instagram – are faster.

-Things you need to be aware of Checkout on Instagram now is a beta version, and it’s only eligible for U.S. registered business entity.
+Things you need to be aware of Checkout on Instagram now is a beta version, and it’s only eligible for the U.S.-registered business entities.

 What’s Instagram Shopping Ads

 Instagram Shopping ads are charged by CPM and can be optimized by CPA or CPC.
-It can help promote organic Shopping posts to supercharge your Shopping strategy, leverage people’s existing behavior by allowing them to “tap the tag” for more information about your featured product, and convert the audience into purchases.
+It can help promote organic Shopping posts to supercharge your Shopping strategy.
+You can leverage people’s existing behavior by allowing them to “tap the tag” for more information about your featured product.
+And then you can convert the audience into purchases.